hpk42/numpyson/README.rst

 numpyson
 ========

-py2/py3 compatible serializer extending jsonpickle to deal with numpy/pandas types.
+py2/py3 compatible serializer, currently using and extending jsonpickle to dump/load python objects with a primary focus on numpy/pandas types.

 quick simple API example::